Rome2Rio

 What companies run services between Geneva, Switzerland and Knock, IE-MO, Ireland?

-British Airways, Aer Lingus, and four other airlines fly from Geneva International Airport (GVA) to Ireland West Airport Knock (NOC) twice daily.
+British Airways, Aer Lingus, and five other airlines fly from Geneva International Airport (GVA) to Ireland West Airport Knock (NOC) twice daily.

 Airlines